Some transcendental functions with an empty exceptional set: Some simple examples

-Let $f: \C \rightarrow \C$ be a transcendental function and let us denote by $S_f$ the \emph{exceptional set} of $f$, i.e. the set of all $\alpha \in \QQ$ for which $f(\alpha) \in \QQ$.
-We are interested in transcendental entire functions $f$ for which $S_f = \emptyset$.
-Let us start our analysis by showing the truth of the Surroca's remark, above.
+Let $\,f\!: \C \rightarrow \C\,$ be a transcendental function and let us denote by $S_f$ the \emph{exceptional set} of $f$, i.e. the set of all $z \in \QQ$ for which $f(z) \in \QQ$.
+Let us start our search for transcendental entire functions with empty exceptional sets by showing the truth of the Surroca's remark, mentioned in the previous section.
 For that, we recall the Schanuel's conjecture, one of the main open problems in transcendental number theory.